Jennie Lee (song)

 "Jennie Lee" is a song whose music was composed and written by Jan Berry and Arnie Ginsburg, which was recorded by Jan and Arnie.
 Jan & Arnie were the precursor to Jan & Dean.
 The song was recorded and released as the band's first single in April, 1958.
 The B-side of the single is "Gotta Getta Date".
 "Jennie Lee" reached No. 3 on the Cash Box charts on June 21, 1958, and No. 8 on the Billboard charts on June 30, 1958.
-This is generally regarded as the earliest example of elements that would become instrumental in the famous California sound of surf pop in the 60's.
+This is generally regarded as the earliest example of elements that would become instrumental in the famous California sound of surf pop in the '60s.